BTurkowyd/northwind-data-vault-platform/README.md

 ✅ Infrastructure changes are only _applied_ on merge to `main`.

 ---

 ### 💾 State Management & Best Practices

-- Terraform State:
+- **Terraform State**:
-  - Stored remotely using S3 and DynamoDB to enable team collaboration and avoid state conflicts.
+  Stored remotely using S3 and DynamoDB to enable team collaboration and avoid state conflicts.
-  (You can customize this if you use a different backend setup.)
-- Cost Control Tips:
+- **Cost Control Tips**:
-  - Services like AWS Glue, Aurora, and NAT Gateway can be costly.
+  Services like AWS Glue, Aurora, and NAT Gateway can be costly.
-  E.g., notice that VPC Endpoints in `terraform/vpc.tf` are destroyed at the end of the CI/CD pipeline, to save costs.
+  E.g., VPC Endpoints in `terraform/vpc.tf` are destroyed at the end of the CI/CD pipeline to save costs.
-  - Use Aurora Serverless v2, minimal worker types for Glue, and enable auto-pause where possible.
+  Use Aurora Serverless v2, minimal worker types for Glue, and enable auto-pause where possible.
-  - Clean up dev/test environments when idle to avoid unexpected charges.
+  Clean up dev/test environments when idle to avoid unexpected charges.
-- Infrastructure Change Workflow:
+- **Infrastructure Change Workflow**:
-  - Always preview changes before applying `aws-plan|snowflake-plan`.
+  Always preview changes before applying (`aws-plan`/`snowflake-plan`).

 ---

 ## Loading Data into Aurora PostgreSQL

-- This is a one-time setup to load sample data into the Aurora PostgreSQL database, therefore, it is done manually directly from the AWS console:
+- This is a one-time setup to load sample data into the Aurora PostgreSQL database, done manually from the AWS console:
   - Navigate to the RDS Console
   - Go to Query Editor, select the Aurora PostgreSQL instance, the secret from Secrets Manager, and connect.
   - Use the SQL query from https://github.com/pthom/northwind_psql/blob/master/northwind.sql
   - Verify that the data is loaded successfully.

 ### 📊 Data Source: Northwind Database

 - The Northwind database is a sample database used for learning SQL and data warehousing concepts.
 - It contains tables for customers, orders, products, and other entities typically found in a transactional system.
 - Below is a diagram of the Northwind database schema:
 ![Northwind ER Diagram](https://github.com/pthom/northwind_psql/blob/master/ER.png?raw=true)

 ---

 ## 🔁 ETL Pipeline: Extract, Transform, Load

 This project uses **AWS Glue** and **Apache Iceberg** to extract data from an **Aurora PostgreSQL** database and store it in an Iceberg-based data lake on **S3**.